HARIOM-JHA01/snakzo/docs/TASK_4_CHECKOUT_ORDERS.md

 ## 📋 Overview

-This document describes the complete implementation of the checkout process and order management system for Quickhaat e-commerce platform.
+This document describes the complete implementation of the checkout process and order management system for Snakzo e-commerce platform.
 The system includes multi-step checkout, address management, order creation, order history, and order tracking capabilities.

 ## ✅ Completed Features